Sleep Hygiene

 difficult to stay asleep.

 before bed will help you sleep.
-A cold shower early in the day might help you
+I advocate cold showers and cold plunges if taken early in the day, but late at night they will keep you up.

 Don’t allow people to keep you up

 late at night.
-Tell them firmly that you prioritize sleep.
+Tell them firmly that you prioritize sleep and that it is time for you to retire.

 Dopamine Detox